 You don’t have to be an expert to go ski touring.
 Over the last decade there’s been a huge growth in the popularity of the sport (in France alone there are thought to be 150,000 active ski tourers); and ski resorts are responding by developing uphill trails which connect with their piste networks.

-The French resort of La Plagne did this last winter – so you can now skin up an easy 3-4km route from Belle Plagne to the Col de Forcle, and then ski back down on gentle blue pistes.
+The French resort of La Plagne did this a couple of winters ago – so you can now skin up an easy 3-4km route from Belle Plagne to the Col de Forcle, and then ski back down on gentle blue pistes.
 Other resorts have offered this kind of interconnectedness for longer.
 In the Alpbachtal in Austria, you can hire a guide, and follow touring route 66, through farmland and forests, to the summit of the Wiedersberghorn.
 The climb should take 2-3hrs, and at the top, you can choose: ski off-piste, or follow the red and blue pistes back down to the valley.

 Meanwhile, in Courchevel, we’ve got two dedicated touring routes that are secured against avalanches and link in with the piste system.
 Both start in Le Praz – with one heading up to Courchevel 1850, and the other climbing to the Loze.